thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 			“Hey there” or  “Hi”.

-	-	Second, which can contain multiple or single entities in the training query which we want to extract from the user query as demonstrated in the image below.
+	-	Second, which can contain multiple or single entities in the training query which we want to extract from the user query as demonstrated in the image below:

 		.. image:: https://s3-ap-southeast-1.amazonaws.com/kontikilabs.com/alter-nlu-readthedocs/intent-mapping.png